 I mentioned earlier that I naturally fell into a substitute behavior that filled the same need as my news addiction.
 For me that turned out to be spending time in nature.
 This discovery happened largely by accident — or perhaps by synchronicity.

 During my 30-day trial, Erin and I took a vacation trip to Sedona, Arizona.
 Sedona is one of the most beautiful places I’ve ever visited.
-I did some hiking, went on a tour with an American Indian guide, and meditated at four of the so-called Sedona energy vortexes (they call them vortexes instead of vortices).
+I did some hiking, went on a tour with a Native American guide, and meditated at four of the so-called Sedona energy vortexes (they call them vortexes instead of vortices).
 It was a wonderful trip, and when it was over, I didn’t want to leave.

 On this trip it became obvious that spending more time in nature was a great way to feel grounded.
 I’d been using the news as a means of grounding myself, but spending time in nature was much more effective.
 It provided a deeper, more intuitive level of connection than the news’ what-you-don’t-know-might-kill-you approach.